TerribleCodes/100-days-of-Node.js/14. Handling and Logging Errors/Error Handling.md

+# Introduction

+* There are 2 types of errors.
+    * Programmer Error: Mistakes in the logic which can be edited in the source code.
+Ex: Syntax errors
+    * Operational Errors: When an operation has the potential to fail; expected and accounted errors.

 # Handling `Unhandled Promise Rejections`

 - By default 30 attmpts will be taken by the application in 1000ms intervals (30 seconds) before fails.
 - Happens when there's no connection between the database server.
 - Try-Catch blocks can be used to handle this error.

 ```javascript
 router.use('/', (req, res) => {
     try { const genre = await Genre.find().sort('name'); res.send(genre); }